-Parents are obliged to maintain a child who has reached the age of majority (usually 18 years) but is continuing his or her studies, until the end of those studies but not beyond the age of 26.
+Parents are obliged to maintain a child who has reached the age of majority (18 years) but is continuing his or her studies, until the end of those studies but not beyond the age of 26.

 3 Should I apply to a competent authority or a court to obtain maintenance?
 What are the main elements of this procedure?

-The claimant creditor must apply to the court having jurisdiction in the place of his her permanent address or that of the defendant debtor.
-The application for maintenance may be made either separately or in the course of proceedings for divorce, determining paternity, exercising parental authority over a minor child or determining a minor’s residence.
-The court may order, by order of the president of that court, interim measures valid only until a decision has been issued regarding the substantive proceedings relating to the dissolution of the marriage.
+The claimant creditor must apply to the court having jurisdiction in the place of his or her permanent address or that of the defendant debtor.
+The application claiming maintenance may be made either separately or in the course of proceedings for divorce, determining paternity, exercising parental authority over a minor child or determining a minor’s residence.
+The court may order, by order of the president of that court, interim measures valid only until a decision has been issued regarding the substantive proceedings.
 The proceedings at first instance comprise several stages.
 At the written stage, the claim, the defence and the counter-claim are submitted; precautionary measures such as seizure or attachment may be ordered; and the parties are summoned and the procedural documents sent to them.
 The oral stage comprises the hearing, where procedural objections may be raised and evidence taken.
 This is followed by the deliberation stage and the issuing of the court's decision.

 In the case of divorce by mutual consent, which can be declared by a notary public, the spouses may agree on all the ancillary matters of the divorce, including the determination of each parent’s contribution to the cost of the children's upbringing, education, vocational training or studies